The Greater Southern Waterfront

 Telok Blangah HDB BTO Sale

-In the public property market, the sale of the Telok Blangah Beacon BTO flats in May 2021 attracted a huge demand for its four-room flats despite being one of the most expensive in the HDB's sales exercise.
+In the public property market, sales of the Telok Blangah Beacon BTO flats in May 2021 attracted a huge demand for its four-room flats despite being one of the most expensive in HDB's sales exercise during that time.
 It witnessed one of the highest application rates in recent years where only one in more than 28 first-time applicants will get a unit.
 It is even harder for second-time applicants, with more than 412 applicants vying for each available unit.

 Upcoming Keppel HDB BTO Sale

-BTO flats to be built at former Keppel Club site along the Greater Southern Waterfront
+Hence, when HDB launches BTO flats at the former Keppel Club site along the Greater Southern Waterfront in 2025, they are expected to attract strong interest.

-Hence, when the HDB launches BTO flats at the former Keppel Club site situated along the Greater Southern Waterfront within the next three years, strong demand can be expected.
-This is despite the latest slew of new regulations to ensure the equitable ownership of these flats to prevent social stratification where only the rich can afford.
+This is despite the latest slew of new regulations to ensure the equitable ownership of these flats to prevent social stratification that only the rich can afford.

-There will be about 9,000 new housing units at the former Keppel Club site - 6,000 HDB flats and 3,000 private apartments to be built from 2025 onwards.
-Judging from the strong demand for Telok Blangah Beacon BTO flats and new private property launches around the area, this clearly attests to the attraction and desirability of living at the Greater Southern Waterfront.
+Judging from the strong demand for Telok Blangah Beacon BTO flats and new private property launches around the area, this clearly attests to the attraction and desirability of living along the Greater Southern Waterfront.

-The 48 ha Keppel Club site is situated between the Telok Blangah and Labrador Park MRT stations on the Circle Line, and they will be linked by walking trails.
-Offering unique waterfront living that is close to nature, about 20% of the site (about the size of 18 football fields) will be set aside for parks and open land.
+The 48-ha Keppel Club site, situated between Telok Blangah and Labrador Park MRT stations along the Circle Line, will be linked by walking trails.
+Offering unique waterfront living and close to nature, about 20% of the site (about the size of 18 football fields) will be set aside for parks and open spaces.

-This will include four green corridors running through the estate and serve as recreational spaces, namely the Central Corridor, Berlayer Corridor, Henderson Corridor and the Northern Corridor.
+This will include four green corridors running through the estate, which serve as recreational spaces - namely the Central Corridor, Berlayer Corridor, Henderson Corridor and the Northern Corridor.

 Conclusion - The Greater Southern Waterfront Property Outlook